There are some questions in the interview, which you know very well, but are not sure how to frame it properly.

-If there is some social cause that you really feel for, then it will make for a perfect answer for the question.
-Don’t just make up your answer; instead come up with honest feelings about the issue.
+If there is some social cause that you really feel for, then it will make for a perfect answer to the question.
+Don’t just make up your answer; instead, come up with honest feelings about the issue.

 When you are sharing your views and preferences about something wrong that is going around you, then it will show that you are aware of your surroundings and is also concerned about the well being of others as well.

 If a certain incident has forced you to change your career path and that is the reason you have opted for this field, then you can share this interesting story during your interview to make them aware of your struggle and also your determination to succeed.